nikhilh-20/ELFEN/TROUBLESHOOTING.md

 # Troubleshooting

 This document goes over some initial troubleshooting steps that you can take when encountering failures in ELFEN.
 This will evolve over time as more users report issues.
+At the same time, some issues may also become outdated as ELFEN code evolves.

 ### Issue 1